WaqarSyed/chai-aur-react/interviewQuestions.md

   - Better type checking and fewer runtime errors
   - Improved developer experience with autocompletion and better error messages
   - Better documentation and understanding of the codebase

+## 100. What is the purpose of **eslint** plugin for hooks?

+- The ESlint plugin for hooks is a set of rules that enforces the rules of hooks as specified by the React team.
+It helps to prevent common mistakes and inconsistencies when using hooks.
+It also helps to make sure that hooks are only used in functional components and that they are called in correct order.